anzhelikasuchkova/Movie-Recommendation-Project/README.md

 - At least one branch for each team member
 - Each team member has at least four commits for the duration of the final segment (16 total commits per person)

+### First Segment
+- Selected topic
+- Reason they selected the topic
+- Description of the source of data
+- Questions they hope to answer with the data